hkoba/perl-eva/README.md

-EVA -- visual-stack based evaluator of perl expression.
+EVA -- visual-stack based evaluator for perl expressions.
 ====================

 Note: This code is not maintained now.
 I placed this here just for reference.